 There can be many reasons to look for support in dealing with the ups and downs of life.
 I provide a safe, non-judgemental and confidential counselling space so that you have a place to bring your feelings and problems and where you can be heard.
 Together we can explore your past experiences to better understand how these may be impacting your current patterns of behaviours.
-Exploring underlying issues which may be contributing to how you're feeling can help you to re-discover what makes you happy and what gives your life meaning.
+Exploring underlying issues which may be contributing to how you're feeling can help you to re-discover what gives your life meaning.

 I offer both short-term and open-ended counselling.